What Makes Pumpkins Unique?

 Pumpkins are sweet and earthy in flavour and make great soups and stews.
 Roast pumpkin with garlic and rosemary is a favorite in our house, and mashed pumpkin topped with toasted pine nuts is another popular side dish.
 Substitute diced pumpkin for carrots in a cottage pie or casserole.

-Pumpkins make tasty curry dishes and also work well in vegetarian lasagna or cannelloni.
+Pumpkins make tasty curry dishes, and they also work well in vegetarian lasagna or cannelloni.
 Leftover pumpkin can be added to a pancake mix or made into breakfast cakes similar to potato cakes.
 And let's not forget pumpkin pie and pumpkin muffins.

 Most squash varieties or sweet potatoes can be used in exactly the same way.
 The pumpkin is an amazingly versatile fruit.
 This guide will break down the process of growing them from seed so that, with a little imagination, you can bring fabulous pumpkin dishes to your table again and again and again.